Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 When building such segmentations, having the ability for a single Segmentation to host multiple segments means that, while normally for each possible outcome it would be necessary to build a separate segment object in the platform, in Bloomreach Engagement there will be one object to maintain “housing” all of the possible outcomes of an audience in one Segmentation.
 This saves time and reduces the scope of error when changing and maintaining their Segmentations and their application in campaigns.

-Without the Bloomreach Engagement’s feature of mutual exclusivity in multiple segments, when building audiences where overlap is possible - it is needed to add additional conditions to resolve possible conflicts in overlap.
-Consider the example of the Email Health Segmenation, which divides subscribers based on their recency of their subscription and user engagement across channels.
-To build a “Passive” segment for instance would not only include filtering on users that haven’t engaged in the last 90 days, but also include a rule that they are not “New” - meaning they haven’t subscribed in the last 30 days.
-In Bloomreach you would simply make sure the “New” segment is placed ahead of the “Passive” segment within the same Segmentation.
+Consider the example of the Email Health Segmentation, which divides subscribers based on their recency of subscription and user engagement into audiences.
+To build a “Passive” segment would not only include filtering on users that haven’t engaged in the last 90 days, but also include a rule that they are not “New” - meaning they haven’t subscribed in the last 30 days.
+In Bloomreach, you would simply make sure the “New” segment is placed ahead of the “Passive” segment within the same Segmentation.

 2. User Analytics